 Are you looking for unique and useful travel gifts for the traveler in your life – or perhaps shopping around for some travel gear ideas for yourself?
 Then look no further.
-Here is a collection of travel gear that has passed my road-tests.
+Here is a travel gear roundup of stuff that has passed my road-tests.
 You’ll also find some indispensable travel services, and a few books to keep you busy while waiting for that flight.

 Throughout the year, I’m regularly contacted by various travel gear and service providers who want to offer me their product in exchange for a review.